 Photo: Sven Hoppe/dpa

-KUALA LUMPUR, Jan 13 -- The gold futures contract on Bursa Malaysia Derivatives settled untraded today for the 12th consecutive day as demand was curbed by a stronger ringgit.
+KUALA LUMPUR, May 4 -- The gold futures contract on Bursa Malaysia Derivatives ended untraded today on lack of interest, said a dealer.

-Volume remained nil, while open interest stood at 15 contracts.
+Volume remained nil while open interest stood at eight contracts.

 At 5 pm, the price of physical gold rose RM2.22 to RM228.81 a gramme from RM226.59 a gramme yesterday.